-Coastal Living picked Fernandina’s North Beach as the “best beach” (as they put it, avoiding “touristy Main Beach.”
-Pictured is North Beach, a sparsely visited section of the shoreline that I often pass through while beach bike riding at low tide.
-It is a beautiful, quiet area of the shoreline but will be less ideal for a day at the beach, for some.
+Coastal Living picked Fernandina’s North Beach as the “best beach, (as they put it, avoiding “touristy Main Beach.”)
+Pictured is North Beach, a beautiful, quiet area of the shoreline.
+However, it’s less ideal for a day at the beach, especially for families with kids.

-Compared to Main Beach, North Beach (located off North Fletcher Avenue), has a much smaller parking lot and no public restrooms or amenities other than two covered picnic tables on the dune walkover.
-There’s no option for food or drinks at North Beach, while Main Beach has Sandy Bottoms bar/restaurant along with Putt Putt for drinks and ice cream, besides mini-golf.
+Compared to Main Beach, North Beach (located off North Fletcher Avenue), has a much smaller parking lot and no public restrooms or amenities (other than two covered picnic tables on the dune walkover).
+There’s no option for food or drinks at North Beach, while Main Beach has an oceanfront bar/restaurant and Putt Putt golf (also offering burgers, drinks and ice cream).

-If you seek seaside solitude, there are areas of sparsely-populated Amelia Island shoreline to visit, both within and outside the resort communities.
-South Fletcher Avenue has plenty of public beach access points, some with small parking areas or just foot paths.
-Just keep away from the most popular public beach parks (which are those offering the largest parking lots).
-Or, park at one of the big beach parks, enter the beach and then walk along the shore a third or half a mile to emptier areas.
-See Amelia Island Living’s Beach Guide with an overview of the island’s beach parks.
+However, if you seek seaside solitude, there are plenty of sparsely-populated Amelia Island shoreline to visit.
+South Fletcher Avenue has many public beach access points, some with small parking areas for a dozen or so cars, or just foot paths.
+Just keep away from the most popular public beach parks (those with the largest parking lots).
+Or, park at one of the big beach parks, enter the beach and then walk along the shore 100 yards or so to emptier areas.

 Coastal Living also refers to Fort Clinch State Park as “a place to take the kids camping near the beach five miles away.”